Camp Iron Horse

 *Although the information above is a reflection of the majority of the activities, it is NOT accurate for ALL activity rates.
 Please call Outdoor Pursuits for specific activity descriptions and information.

 Aerial Adventure Park – Similar to a high ropes course, this activity lets you test both your physical and mental strength as you navigate obstacles among the treetops.
 There are different courses with varying difficulties, from crossing suspended bridges to swinging on a trapeze.
 Whatever course you choose you will first go through a safety presentation and be fitted with a harness.
 Campers must be at least 7 years of age, and closed toed shoes are required.

-Rock Climbing -Ready for a rewarding challenge?
+Rock Climbing – Ready for a rewarding challenge?
 Alongside a knowledgeable and trusted guide you will learn how to safely defy gravity by climbing up steep rock faces.
 All climbing and safety gear is provided.
 No previous rock climbing experience is necessary.
 Campers must be at least 7 years of age to participate and closed toed shoes are required.

 Waterslides – Is the summer heat getting to you?
 Cool off by zipping down one of the ten slides at Big Sky Water Park, hangout in the large whirlpool, join a game of beach volleyball, or play a quick round of miniature golf.